 Oh, it just dawned on me.

-Maybe that's why there's no believers, no eye believers.
+Maybe that's why there's no believers.

-Because it's a Democrat.
+No I believers because it's a Democrat.

-I thought they cared about the issue because the two women that were interviewed by Gail King said that the lieutenant governor of the Commonwealth of Virginia raped them and committed violent sexual assault, and both of them have witnesses that they told at the time that it happened.
+I thought they cared about the issue because the two women that were interviewed by Gail King said that the lieutenant governor of the Commonwealth of Virginia raped them and committed violent sexual assault and both of them have witnesses that they told at the time that it happened.

 Now, where are all the I believers?

-They don't they're missing in action.
+They're missing in action.

 You see where we're going with this?